 That's me Mike Day, finishing a concrete countertop.

-It was the summer of 1981, I just completed my sophomore year in high school when I started pouring concrete floors for a local business in town.
+It was the summer of 1981, I just completed my sophomore year in high school when I started pouring concrete floors for a local concrete flatwork company in town.

 While working for this company, I installed concrete floors for large commercial buildings, schools, malls, hospitals as well as residential homes and garages.

-Since a lot of the concrete floors we installed were very large, I learned very quickly how and how not to work with concrete.
+Since a lot of the concrete floors we installed were very large, I learned very quickly how to set up forms, pour concrete slabs, walks, and floors, and how to finish concrete by hand and with a power trowel.

 I had a tremendous amount of "hands on" experience pouring and finishing concrete floors while working for someone else.